Sardhendu/Sardhendu.github.io/README.md

     </div>
     <div class="column">
         <p align="justify">
             This project is aimed to classify the type of property (Land/House) given an "Address string" or a "real-estate property image".
 Data is collected and integrated from several sources.
-Building boundaries are collected from Open Street Map (OSM) and satellite, aerial, street-side images are collected from Google Maps and Bing Maps.
+Building boundaries are collected from Open Street Map (OSM) and satellite, street-side images are collected from Google Maps.
 Different deep learning models are employed and evaluated for different image types.
-Techniques such as semantic segmentation and model emsembles are employed to output the best prediction given available images.<br><br><i><b>Tech Stack:</b> Python, Scikit-learn, OpenCV, GeoPandas, Shapely, TensorFlow (GPU), Keras, Azure Cloud stack</i><br><br>
+Techniques of semantic segmentation and model emsembles are employed to output the best prediction given available images.<br><br><i><b>Tech Stack:</b> Python, Scikit-learn, OpenCV, GeoPandas, Shapely, TensorFlow (GPU), Keras, Azure Cloud stack</i><br><br>
          </p>
     </div>
 </div>